Hummelstown, Pennsylvania: Museums and other points of interest

 Hummelstown has a historical society constructed with Hummelstown brownstone.
 The Hummelstown Historical Society is both a museum and visitor center.
 The town is home to a historical landmark, the Warwick Hotel, which is still a tavern reminiscent of its pre-Revolutionary War days.
 George Washington stayed a night there and drank from its bar.

 Indian Echo Caverns, located one-half mile south of the borough limits, is one of the main attractions near Hummelstown.
 The caverns were originally used by the Susquehannock tribe, who lived and hunted in the nearby area until they vanished in the 1670s; it opened to the public in 1929.

 The shortline Middletown and Hummelstown Railroad operates heritage and freight service between its namesake towns of Middletown and just south of Hummelstown proper, stopping in front of the Indian Echo Caverns entrance.
 The Hummelstown Borough Council has expressed concern around quality of life issues (noise, odor, safety) with having more trains passing through town.
 As such, trains stop just south of the busy four-lane U.S. Route 322 grade crossing on a regular basis, and are allowed to enter town exactly 12 times per year.
 Norfolk Southern's busy Harrisburg Line traverses the northern section of Hummelstown, with up to 20 lengthy freight trains passing through daily.

 In the town

 In the town there is an American Legion, a borough office building, and a post office.
 The legion and the post office are located on Walton Avenue (Main Street).
 The borough office building is located on South Hanover Street.
-The town has several bars, including the Warwick Hotel and Chicks.
 The town also has several churches, most located on Main Street.

 The Hummelstown Chemical Fire Department occasionally serves as a distribution center for Potassium Iodide pills supplied by the Pennsylvania Department of Health.
 Hummelstown falls within a 10-mile radius of Three Mile Island.